- What are the seven summits?

 - Proper Diet.
 Eating healthy and heartily is important for your body to perform at its best it can.

-Hiking and climbing will burn an extreme amount of carbs and calories, so be sure that you are prepared with foods that provide energy and strength. - Core training.
+Hiking and climbing will burn a lot of carbs and calories, so be sure you are prepared with foods that provide energy and strength. - Core training.
 Work those muscles.
 Get a good aerobic and weight routine in place and stick to it.
 It will pay off when you get to the top.

 - Cardio training.
 Keep that heart pumping strong.
-This is another important key to not passing out when you reach higher elevations.
+This is another important key to avoiding passing out at higher elevations.

 - Altitude training.
-Get your lungs used to less oxygen.
+Get your lungs used to lower oxygen levels.
 Train at a higher elevation whenever possible to increase your stamina.

 Choose a reliable climbing operator.
 Hire the guide